Cayuga Nation of New York

 The Cayuga Nation of New York is a federally recognized tribe of Cayuga people, based in New York, United States.
-Other organized tribes with Cayuga members are the federally recognized Seneca-Cayuga Tribe of Oklahoma and the Canadian-recognized Six Nations of the Grand River First Nation in Ontario, Canada, who do not receive federal recognition in the United States.
+Other organized tribes with Cayuga members are the federally recognized Seneca-Cayuga Nation of Oklahoma and the Canadian-recognized Lower Cayuga and Upper Cayuga First Nations of the Six Nations of the Grand River in Ontario, Canada, who do not receive federal recognition in the United States.